 - people aged 16 years and over who live with disability with significant or complex health needs or multiple comorbidities.

-In addition, a second booster is available for (do not require recall):
+In addition, a second booster is available for (no recall needed)

-- health, aged care and disability workers aged over 30 years.
+- health, aged care, and disability workers aged 30 years and over.

 Second COVID-19 boosters and healthcare workers

 If your workplace is using effective infection control measures you are more likely to be infected with SARS CoV-2 outside of the workplace.
 Numerous studies support this.

 Continue to protect yourself, your patients and your colleagues by staying home if symptomatic or infected, wearing well-fitting masks and following testing protocols.